Oasis (band): 1991–1993: Formation and early years

-1993–1995: Breakthrough with Definitely Maybe
+1993–1994: Breakthrough with Definitely Maybe

-After over a year of live shows, rehearsals and a recording of a demo, the Live Demonstration tape, Oasis's big break came in May 1993 when they were spotted by Creation Records co-owner Alan McGee.
+After over a year of live shows, rehearsals and a recording of a demo, the Live Demonstration tape, in May 1993, Oasis were spotted by the Creation Records co-owner Alan McGee.
 Oasis were invited to play a gig at King Tut's Wah Wah Hut club in Glasgow by Sister Lovers, who shared their rehearsal rooms.
 Oasis, along with a group of friends, hired a van and made the journey to Glasgow.
-When they arrived, they were refused entry as they were not on that night's set list; the band and McGee have given contradicting statements about how they managed to get into the club.
-They were given the opening slot and impressed McGee, who was there to see 18 Wheeler, one of his own bands.
+When they arrived, they were refused entry as they were not on that night's bill.
+They and McGee have given contradicting statements about how they entered the club.
+They were given the opening slot and impressed McGee, who was there to see 18 Wheeler, and Sister Lovers, whose member Debbie Turner was a close friend of McGee's from his days frequenting The Haçienda in Manchester.
 McGee offered them a recording contract; however, they did not sign until several months later.
 Due to problems securing an American contract, Oasis signed a worldwide contract with Sony, which in turn licensed Oasis to Creation in the UK.

 Following a limited white label release of the demo of their song "Columbia", Oasis went on a UK tour to promote the release of their first single, "Supersonic", playing venues such as the Tunbridge Wells Forum, a converted public toilet.
 "Supersonic" was released in April 1994, reaching number 31 in the charts.
 The release was followed by "Shakermaker", which became the subject of a plagiarism suit, with Oasis paying $500,000 in damages.
-Their third single, "Live Forever", was their first to enter the top ten of the UK charts.
-After troubled recording and mixing sessions, Oasis's debut album, Definitely Maybe, was released on 29 August 1994, entering the charts at number one within a week of its release, and at the time becoming the fastest selling debut album in the UK.
+Their third single, "Live Forever", was their first to enter the top ten of the UK Singles Chart.
+After troubled recording and mixing sessions, Oasis's debut album, Definitely Maybe, was released on 29 August 1994.
+It entered the UK Albums Chart at number one within a week of its release, and at the time becoming the fastest selling debut album in the UK.

-Nearly a year of constant live performances and recordings, along with a hedonistic lifestyle, were taking their toll on the band.
+Nearly a year of constant live performances and recordings, along with a hedonistic lifestyle, damaged the band.
 This behaviour culminated during a gig in Los Angeles in September 1994, leading to an inept performance by Liam during which he made offensive remarks about American audiences and hit Noel with a tambourine.
-The incident upset Noel to such an extent he temporarily quit the band and flew to San Francisco (it was from this incident the song "Talk Tonight" was written).
+Upset, Noel temporarily quit the band and flew to San Francisco (it was from this incident the song "Talk Tonight" was written).
 He was tracked down by Creation's Tim Abbot and they made a trip to Las Vegas.
-Once there, the elder Gallagher was persuaded to continue with the band.
+Once there, he was persuaded to continue with the band.
 He reconciled with Liam and the tour resumed in Minneapolis.
-The group followed up with the fourth single from Definitely Maybe, "Cigarettes & Alcohol", and the Christmas single "Whatever", issued in December 1994 which entered the British charts at number three.
+The group followed up with the fourth single from Definitely Maybe, "Cigarettes & Alcohol", and the Christmas single "Whatever", issued in December 1994, which entered the British charts at number three.